-In August 2023, CFIUS released the public version of its annual report to the U.S. Congress covering calendar year 2022.
-The report indicated that, as compared to 2021, CFIUS requested more long-form filings from parties that initially submitted short-form filings; more notices required a second 45-day investigation; and more notices had to be withdrawn and re-filed prior to receiving CFIUS approval.
-Further, the percentage of transactions requiring mitigation increased significantly.
+In July 2024, CFIUS released the public version of its annual report to the U.S. Congress covering calendar year 2023.
+The report indicated that, as compared to 2022, CFIUS requested fewer long-form filings from parties that initially submitted short-form filings and fewer notices had to be withdrawn and re-filed prior to receiving CFIUS approval.
+However, more than half of all notices required a second 45-day investigation and the percentage of transactions requiring mitigation increased.
+Further, in 2023, CFIUS assessed or imposed four penalties, double the total number of penalties that CFIUS had previously imposed in its nearly 50-year history.

-These statistics largely confirmed what market participants and CFIUS practitioners have experienced in recent years.
-Namely, although the vast majority of transactions notified to CFIUS are still being approved (most without requiring mitigation), the CFIUS process has generally become more rigorous and more time-consuming in an era of renewed great power competition.
+These statistics largely confirm what market participants and CFIUS practitioners have experienced in recent years.
+Namely, although the vast majority of transactions notified to CFIUS are still being approved (most without requiring mitigation), and CFIUS is improving its efficiency in certain areas, the CFIUS process has generally become more rigorous and more time-consuming in an era of renewed great power competition.
 In this environment, transaction parties are increasingly recognising the critical importance of assessing, and appropriately addressing, CFIUS risk as part of their deal planning.

-Benjamin G. Joseloff, a former White House and U.S. Treasury Department official, focuses his practice on advising U.S. and international clients on the regulatory aspects of cross-border mergers, acquisitions, dispositions, investments and other business transactions.
+Benjamin G. Joseloff, a former White House and U.S. Treasury Department official, is a partner in Cravath's Corporate Department who focuses his practice on advising U.S. and international clients on the regulatory aspects of cross-border mergers, acquisitions, dispositions, investments and other business transactions.
 Mr. Joseloff is known in particular for his expertise on matters relating to the Committee on Foreign Investment in the United States (CFIUS).

 Mr. Joseloff served in the U.S. Government for five years, holding senior legal and policy roles relating to national security and foreign investment.
 From 2017 to 2018, Mr. Joseloff served as Director for International Trade and Investment at the National Security Council (NSC) and the National Economic Council (NEC), where he coordinated White House efforts relating to the Foreign Investment Risk Review Modernization Act of 2018 (FIRRMA), the most substantial update and expansion of CFIUS in 30 years.
 Most recently, Mr. Joseloff served as Senior Counsel and CFIUS Lead Counsel at the U.S. Department of the Treasury, where he led a team of attorneys that provided legal advice in connection with the Treasury Secretary's role as Chairperson of CFIUS.

-Cravath, Swaine & Moore LLP 825 Eighth Avenue New York, NY 10019 USA
+825 Eighth Avenue New York, NY 10019